Article from

 1. Embrace Agility

-Gantt charts suggest a stability that does not exist.
+Gantt charts suggest a stability that isn't there.
 Admittedly, a project plan in the form of a Gantt chart looks professional at first glance.
-However, it is a misconception to assume that all project details and phases are clear from the beginning.
+However, it's a misconception to assume that all project details and phases are clear from the start.

-Fortunately, agile methodologies are becoming more and more established.
-Whether we're talking about SCRUM, Kanban, or XP, it's important to accept that projects are individual, each client has their own ideas, and you can't apply a factory model to services.
+Fortunately, agile methodologies are increasingly being adopted.
+Whether it's SCRUM, Kanban, or XP, the key is to accept that projects are unique, each client has their own vision, and a factory model cannot be applied to services.

 2. Avoid Multitasking

-We experience daily how we are seduced into multitasking.
-Especially with today's flood of emails and messages, the temptation is great to get distracted.
-Every interruption, every so-called context switch has a negative impact on our productivity and thus directly on quality, revenue, and satisfaction.
+We are tempted by multitasking every day.
+Especially with today's flood of emails and messages, the temptation to get distracted is great.
+Every interruption, every so-called context switch, negatively impacts our productivity and directly affects quality, revenue, and satisfaction.

-We work efficiently when we can concentrate fully on one thing.
-Whenever possible, staff should be able to dedicate a full day or longer to a larger project.
-If that's not possible, the rule is: The fewer projects in a day, the more efficient.
-Distractions from emails, messages & Co could be checked consistently only 3 times a day – this brings calm and concentration to the workday.
+We work efficiently when we can focus entirely on one task.
+Whenever possible, team members should dedicate a full day or more to a larger project.
+If that's not possible, the fewer projects in a day, the more efficient.
+Distractions from emails, messages, and the like should be checked only three times a day – this brings calm and focus to the workday.

 3. Plan Ahead

-Planning several projects far in advance for one day is theoretically possible – but it doesn't really make sense.
+Scheduling multiple projects in a day far in advance is theoretically possible – but it doesn't really make sense.

-If you want to consider 4-5 projects in one day, everything looks clear and structured at first.
-However, the unpredictability of short-term tasks and shifts caused by the customer quickly show in everyday life that theory and practice diverge here.
-What was clearly planned at the beginning of the week can be off by mid-week due to additional tasks.
-Illnesses also cannot be planned for.
+When 4-5 projects are considered in a day, everything initially looks clear and structured.
+However, the unpredictability of short-term tasks and client-induced shifts quickly show in practice that theory and reality diverge.
+Tasks planned at the beginning of the week may no longer fit by midweek due to new tasks.
+Illnesses also cannot be planned.

-As an entrepreneur, it is important to look further ahead and be able to plan for a longer period.
-3 to 6 months are ideal to make upcoming capacities and workload tangible.
+As a business owner, it's important to look further ahead and plan for a longer period.
+3 to 6 months is ideal to make upcoming capacities and workloads tangible.

 4. Plan Roughly

-In practice, a day-to-day detailed planning can never be correct.
-Although it should always be possible to insert smaller jobs, this is no reason to plan them.
-Tight planning pretends security – but missed deadlines and poor customer service cannot be managed by tighter planning.
+In practice, a detailed daily plan can never be accurate.
+Although it should always be possible to fit in smaller jobs, this is no reason to plan them.
+Tight planning gives a false sense of security – missed deadlines and poor client service cannot be managed with tighter planning.

-To plan projects roughly means that the planning for an 8-hour day only takes up 6-7 hours – the remaining time can be used flexibly: For smaller things, short-term meetings, or even for the planned project.
-It is best to leave it to the employee to use his time flexibly and task-oriented.
+Rough planning means that in an 8-hour day, only 6-7 hours are scheduled – the remaining time can be used flexibly: for smaller tasks, short-notice meetings, or the scheduled project.
+It's best to leave it to the employee to use their time flexibly and task-oriented.

-Many service providers such as agencies and consultancies see themselves as suppliers who are always available – even if the customer calls on Friday evening and expects the result on Monday.
-This happens mainly out of fear of losing an order.
-Such behavior sabotages forward-looking deployment planning.
+Many service providers like agencies and consultancies see themselves as suppliers always available – even if the client calls on Friday evening expecting results by Monday.
+This often happens out of fear of losing a contract.
+Such behavior sabotages forward-looking resource planning.

-Developing a partnership with the customer at eye level is fundamental.
-A service provider is only taken seriously by the customer in the long term and appreciated for their work.
+Developing a partnership with the client on equal footing is essential.
+A service provider is only taken seriously and appreciated for their work by the client in the long term.

-In a partnership-based customer relationship, a constructively formulated "No" must also be possible as an answer.
-Clear communication of increased costs for unusually tight timing, early transparency in case of additional effort, proactive thinking, good listening, and questioning prevent an imbalance from arising.
+In a partnership-based client relationship, a constructively formulated "No" must also be possible.
+Clear communication of increased costs for unusually tight timing, early transparency about additional effort, thinking ahead, good listening, and asking questions prevent an imbalance from arising.

-If it can be clearly communicated to the customer when a larger new project can be started and approximately how long it will take, the service provider is perceived as competent and structured.
+If the client can be clearly communicated when a larger new project can start and how long it will approximately take, the service provider is perceived as competent and structured.

 6. Discipline Internal Coordination

-Finishing three projects on the same day – possibly by the same person?
-If you don't want to burn out your talents and risk the quality – which inevitably falls victim first – it becomes clear how important coordination is.
+Completing three projects on the same day – possibly by the same person?
+If you don't want to burn out your talents and risk quality – which inevitably is the first to suffer – it becomes clear how important coordination is.

 The smaller the teams, the less coordination effort is required.
-Decisions, schedule shifts, and absences can be handled quickly and without complications.
+Decisions, schedule changes, and absences can be handled quickly and easily.

-The deployment plan is a working tool that project or team leaders within the company can discuss.
-Task assignments do not take place between door and hinge, and an assigned employee cannot be pulled away without coordination with the project responsible person.
+Resource planning is a working tool that project or team leaders within the company can use to communicate.
+Task assignments don't happen on the fly, and an assigned team member cannot be withdrawn without coordination with the project leader.

 Conclusion

-As soon as we accept that everyday business life is dynamic and stop wanting to plan every detail, a new calm returns.
-The resulting satisfaction of the employees, as well as the respect of the customers, positively shapes the working atmosphere and is the best basis for outstanding performance as well as a more stress-free and reliable deployment planning.
+Once we accept that business life is dynamic and stop trying to plan every detail, a new calm sets in.
+The resulting employee satisfaction and client respect positively shape the work atmosphere and provide the best foundation for outstanding performance and a more stress-free and reliable resource planning.

 Article by: